-i.
+- i.
 Fifteen percent (15%) of the total number of seats is reserved for Scheduled Caste (SC) and seven-and-a-half percent for Scheduled Tribe (ST) candidates subject to their being otherwise suitable.
 In the event of there being no eligible suitable SC candidates in the earmarked discipline, to fill up the mentioned number of seats, such unfilled seats shall be transferred to other disciplines, where eligible suitable SC candidates are available for filling these seats.
 An identical procedure as above will be followed in the case of ST reservations also.
 After these two exercises, if any seat(s) still remain(s) unfilled in the SC and ST categories respectively, such unfilled SC/ST seat(s) shall be transferred to SC/ST category and filled up by the available eligible candidate(s) in the concerned category.
 Under no circumstances, the SC and ST seats shall be transferable from M.Sc. to Ph.D. programme and vice-versa.
-The SC/ST candidates who are selected for admission on the basis of merit may not be counted against the reserved quota and
+The SC/ST candidates who are selected for admission on the basis of merit shall not be counted against the reserved quota and there is no maximum limit on the admission of the candidates belonging to the two categories. - ii.

-- ii.
 Twenty Seven percent (27%) of the total number of seats is reserved for other backward classes (OBC) candidates subject to their being otherwise suitable as per the norms of ICAR/Govt. of India.
 In the event of there being no eligible suitable OBC candidates in the earmarked discipline, to fill up the mentioned number of seats, such unfilled seats shall be transferred to other disciplines, where eligible suitable OBC candidates are available for filling these seats.
-If any seat(s) still remain(s) unfilled, the unfilled OBC seat(s) shall be transferred to General Category. - iii.
+If any seat(s) still remain(s) unfilled, the unfilled OBC seat(s) shall be transferred to UR Category. - iii.
 Three per cent (3%) of the total number of seats in each scheme of admission open to Indian nationals is reserved for Physically Challenged (PC) candidates subject to their being otherwise suitable as per the norms of ICAR/Govt. of India.
 However, in the event of there being no eligible suitable PC candidates in the earmarked discipline, to fill up the mentioned number of seats, such unfilled seats shall be transferred to other disciplines, where eligible suitable PC candidates are available for filling these seats. - iv.
 Transfer of unfilled seats from one discipline to another for SC/ST/OBC/PC categories will be subject to the condition that not more than two seats per category in one discipline shall be adjusted as transfer seat. - v.
-Reservation as indicated above shall be applicable individually for Indian Agricultural Research Institute, New Delhi and its PG outreach programme at ICAR-Central Institute of Agricultural Engineering, Bhopal. - vi.
-In addition to the seats finalized for Open Scheme, five (5) seats are reserved for the children/widows of security forces as per the following order of priority: - a.
-Widows/Wards of Defence Personnel killed in action. - b.
-Wards of serving personnel and ex-servicemen disabled in action. - c.
-Widows/Wards of Defence personnel who died in peace time with death attributable to military service. - d.
-Wards of Defence personnel disabled in peace time with disability attributable to military service. - e.
-Wards of Ex-servicemen personnel and serving personnel including personnel of police forces who are in receipt of Gallantry awards.
-Category (V):- Gallantry Awards include: Param Vir Chakra, Ashok Chakra, Sarvottam YudhSeva Medal, Maha Vir Chakra, Kirti Chakra, Uttam YudhSeva Medal, Vir Chakra, Shaurya Chakra, YudhSeva Medal, Sena, NauSena Vayusena Medal, Mention-in-Despatchees. - f.
-President's Police Medal for Gallantry, Police Medal for Gallantry.
+Reservation as indicated above shall be applicable individually for Indian Agricultural Research Institute, New Delhi and its PG outreach programme at ICAR-Central Institute of Agricultural Engineering, Bhopal; & ICAR-Indian Institute of Horticultural Research, Bengaluru.